evanshortiss/fhlog/README.md

 null, the second being a result.
 Currently Logger doesn't look at the result, but if an error occurs it will need to be notified via that first parameter otherwise your logs will be deleted without having reached your server!

+This feature is not complete yet so using it is not advised.
+(Pull Requests welcome!)

 ```javascript